A simple definition of a warehouse is:

 ‘A warehouse is a planned space for the storage and handling of goods and material.’
 (Fritz Institute)

 In general, warehouses are focal points for product and information flow between sources of supply and beneficiaries.
 However, in humanitarian supply chains, warehouses vary greatly in terms of their role and their characteristics.

-Field Warehouses are usually temporary in nature.
-They may be housed in a buildings which was not designed to be used as a warehouse, in a temporary building/structures, and are often in mobile units (rub halls, Wiikhalls) that are little more than a tent in a field.
+They are usually temporary in nature.
+They may be housed in a building which was not designed to be used as a warehouse or in a temporary building/structure, in mobile units such as rub halls, Wiikhalls and sometimes are little more than a tent in a field.
 The initial staff may be a casual workforce that has never worked in a warehouse before and the inventory system is more likely to be paper based.
-Often the situation is initially chaotic, sometimes dangerous and coupled with a humanitarian need which may be very urgent.
-The management style must therefore be practical and action oriented with a focus on making the humanitarian goods available as quickly and efficiently as possible, while being accountable at the same time.
+Often the situation is initially chaotic, sometimes dangerous coupled with a humanitarian need which may be very urgent.
+The management style must therefore be practical and action oriented with a focus on making the humanitarian goods available as quickly and efficiently as possible, but yet at the same time accountable.

 Policies and Procedures

 The policies contain hard and fast rules and regulations that define the general conduct of the warehouse operation.
 Examples of the types of policies that organisations will define are as follows: